 What is Molecular Sieve?

 Molecular sieves are extremely efficient for removing water from liquids and gases.
 They are even more effective than desiccants like activated alumina or silica gel because of their crystalline composition.
 Molecular sieves can create virtually water-free products.
-They are very useful in cryogenic operations when gas needs to be liquified, or to prevent it from freezing, water needs to be completely absorbed.
+They are very useful in cryogenic operations when gas needs to be liquified or to prevent it from freezing, water needs to be completely absorbed.

 The basic applications of molecular sieves consist of drying gas stream on the petroleum industry and drying solvents in the laboratory along with various catalytic applications.
 They are also used for air interaction and liquid purification assemblies.
 Compared to any other systems, using molecular sieves to remove impurities from a liquid or gas is very easy, because they can be designed as per the size impurity one wishes to filter.
 Ease of use and super efficiency are the most important aspects which make a molecular sieve a very important solution compared to any other kind of desiccant available in the market.